ebeRcca/python-assignments/README.md

 - Part A: functional (procedural) stage
 - Part B: object-oriented (OOP) stage

 Each part implements the requisition workflow using a different software design approach.
-Part A uses a functional structure with stand‑alone functions, while Part B uses an object‑oriented structure with a class that also adds extended features such as manager decisions and statistics.
+Part A uses a functional structure with stand‑alone functions, while Part B uses an object‑oriented structure with a class that also adds extended features.

 ---